Southeast Conservation Leadership Program (SECLP)

 - Periodic conference calls throughout the year

-*Note: For the in-person residency, arrival is Monday, August 31, featuring a welcome dinner.
+*Note: For the in-person residency, arrival is Monday, August 31, featuring a welcome dinner with programming starting that evening.
 Programming ends Thursday evening, September 3, with departure Friday, September 4.

 The Cohort Make-up Mix: